silentE3/groupCapstone/README.md

         /*boolean, include the scoring results for each group*/ "show_scores": true,
     },
-    /*boolean, include the stunent's full name in the grouping output*/ "output_student_name": false,
+    /*boolean, include the student's full name in the grouping output*/ "output_student_name": false,
-    /*boolean, include the stunent's email address in the grouping output*/ "output_student_email": true,
+    /*boolean, include the student's email address in the grouping output*/ "output_student_email": true,
-    /*boolean, include the stunent's login name in the grouping output*/ "output_student_login": true
+    /*boolean, include the student's login name in the grouping output*/ "output_student_login": true
 }
 ```